-Why We're Single: A show where Joven, Sohinki and Lasercorn rant about a given topic related to gaming (ranging from video game crushes and disappointing games to favorite video game heroes and easter eggs), showing how their knowledge in gaming is the supposed reason as to why they're single.
-The episode usually ends with the hosts saying, "And that's why we're single."
+Why We're Single: A show where Joven, Sohinki and Lasercorn rant about a given topic related to gaming (ranging from video game crushes and disappointing games to favorite video game heroes and Easter eggs), showing how their knowledge in gaming is the supposed reason as to why they're single.
+The episode usually ends with one of the hosts saying, "And that's why I'm single."

 Backseat Gaming: Two of the hosts play a certain game; while one actually plays the game, another issues commands as the titular Backseat Gamer, and no matter how ridiculous the request, it must be followed.
 If the actual gamer becomes frustrated, he can call a switch and swap with the Backseat Gamer.
 This can go on until the two mutually agree to stop, or when one gamer's Berserk Button has been pushed to the point of rage quitting the show.